Fracking: Economic effects

 Hydraulic fracturing has been seen as one of the key methods of extracting unconventional oil and unconventional gas resources.
-According to the International Energy Agency, the remaining technically recoverable resources of shale gas are estimated to amount to 208 e12m3, tight gas to 76 e12m3, and coalbed methane to 47 e12m3.
+According to the International Energy Agency, the remaining technically recoverable resources are estimated at 208 e12m3 of shale gas, 76 e12m3 of tight gas, and 47 e12m3 of coalbed methane.
 As a rule, formations of these resources have lower permeability than conventional gas formations.
 Therefore, depending on the geological characteristics of the formation, specific technologies such as hydraulic fracturing are required.
-Although there are also other methods to extract these resources, such as conventional drilling or horizontal drilling, hydraulic fracturing is one of the key methods making their extraction economically viable.
+Although there are also other methods to extract these resources, such as conventional drilling or horizontal drilling, hydraulic fracturing may be more economically viable.
 The multi-stage fracturing technique has facilitated the development of shale gas and light tight oil production in the United States and is believed to do so in the other countries with unconventional hydrocarbon resources.

 A large majority of studies indicate that hydraulic fracturing in the United States has had a strong positive economic benefit so far.
-The Brookings Institution estimates that the benefits of Shale Gas alone has led to a net economic benefit of $48 billion per year.
-Most of this benefit is within the consumer and industrial sectors due to the significantly reduced prices for natural gas.
+The Brookings Institution estimates that the benefits of shale gas alone has led to a net economic benefit of $48 billion per year.
+Most of this benefit is within the consumer and industrial sectors, due to the significantly reduced prices for natural gas.
 Other studies have suggested that the economic benefits are outweighed by the externalities and that the levelized cost of electricity (LCOE) from less carbon- and water-intensive sources is lower.

-The primary benefit of hydraulic fracturing is to offset imports of natural gas and oil, where the cost paid to producers otherwise exits the domestic economy.
-However, shale oil and gas is highly subsidised in the US, and has not yet covered production costs – meaning that the cost of hydraulic fracturing is paid for in income taxes, and in many cases is up to double the cost paid at the pump.
+The primary benefit of hydraulic fracturing is that it offsets imports of natural gas and oil, where the cost paid to producers otherwise exits the domestic economy.
+However, shale oil and gas is highly subsidised in the US, and has not yet covered production costs – meaning that the cost of hydraulic fracturing is paid for in income taxes, and, in many cases, is up to double the cost paid at the pump.